Sheldon: Leonard, do you really think you can satisfy your need for a relationship with a genetically altered cat?

 - A bittersweet version occurs in the Penric story Knot of Shadows.
 The feel of the soft fur of a bunny saves the ghost of little boy from being Barred from the Afterlife.

 - In early season one episode "The Fuzzy Boots Corollary", Leonard pines after Penny, his attractive newly-moved-in neighbour, and he sees her kissing another guy which gets him depressed.
 He tries to date someone else, but it doesn't work out.
 He starts listening to sad emo music and wants to get a cat.
 He gets a scratching post and starts thinking about names.
 He doesn't get the cat in the end as he invited Penny for a date (though she doesn't realize it was a romantic gesture).

 - When Sheldon breaks up with Amy for an episode, he gets about a half dozen cats, whom he plays with affectionately.
 He denies that he's compensating for the loss of Amy's companionship.
 When they get back together, he "sells" the cats (actually gives money to people to take them).

 - Related in thought: whenever Sheldon feels sick or depressed, he asks Penny to come over and sing a song called "Soft Kitty" to him.
 It was a song that his mom sang to him when he was sick as a kid.

-- In an Imagine Spot on Scrubs relating to the physiological symptoms of severe depression, a doctor cures a terminally ill patient by dumping a box of kittens on him.
+- In an Imagine Spot on Scrubs relating to the physiological symptoms of severe depression, a doctor cures a crashing patient by dumping a box of kittens on him.